On this page... (hide)

 Pre-releases introduce additional functionality over preceding stable releases.
 Consequently, lyx-1.5.0alpha/beta/rc1 indicates the pre-release of version 1.5.0.
 However, pre-releases should be considered as test releases of the next release, and treated with suitable caution.
 There are no pre-releases of maintenance releases, since we try to keep the burden of producing these to a minimum

-3.1 Alpha release
+3.1 Alpha releases

-3.2 Beta release
+3.2 Beta releases

-3.3 Release candidate (prerelease)
+3.3 Release candidates

-4. SVN builds
+4. Git builds

 5. Summing up